Memberpress: how to add users to groups upon Sign up

 If a user is updated through the normal SSO login process the update will not occur until they logout and log back in again.
 The code example above is the easiest way to approach the problem, but it’s probably not the best way to manage group membership.

 The WP Discourse plugin has a couple of helper functions that are enabled when WordPress functions as the SSO provider site for Discourse.
 These functions allow you to update group memberships without requiring the user to logout of Discourse.
-Those functions are in the topic that Richard linked to: Managing Discourse group membership with WP Discourse SSO.
+Those functions are in the topic that Richard linked to: Manage group membership in Discourse with WP Discourse SSO.

 2 Likes

 Ah, I think I understand.
-Part of my confusion is in the Bring over permission level from WordPress MemberPress thread, near the bottom it pointed to this thread as the solution so it got confusing.
+Part of my confusion is in the Bring over permission level from WordPress MemberPress - #2 by simon thread, near the bottom it pointed to this thread as the solution so it got confusing.

 Thanks to all for your help!